am-derrick/drug-store/src/README.md

 1. App.js contains the main app files, all files are compiled within this file.
 2. All files ending with a .css are styling files for the different files.
-3. All other main .js files are:
-- Checkout.js containing code for the checkout page.
+3. All other main .js files are: emsp - Checkout.js containing code for the checkout page.
 - CheckoutDrug.js containing code for the product section in the Checkout.js checkout page.
 - Drug.js contains files and code for the different medicines.
 - Header.js contains code for the header section of the Home page.